 |How to make 3D Images in Photoshop (Anaglyphic)|

-The principle involves showing two images of a specific color slightly off-set and then blocking/filtering one of the images from view from only one eye.
+The principle involves showing two images of with a specific color slightly off-set while blocking/filtering one of the images from view from only one eye.
 Movie theaters use the same principle today only they use a special screen, special polarized light and polarized lenses in the glasses.

 Anyway, we can do something similar using the jig shown below.
 You take one photo and slide the camera one way or the other and take a second picture.
 The two images can be manipulated in Adobe Photoshop or other imaging software to adjust the left and right images to either blue or red.
 If your audience is wearing blue/red glasses the effect is pretty awesome if done correctly.

 The jig needed to take the two required images is essentially a sliding dovetail with the camera attached.

 The bolt only goes through the dovetail.
 The dovetail and bolt are free to slide in the dovetailed groove.
 The bolt is also counter sunk.

 |(Click small images below to enlarge)|